FedericoMura/CPS_ECG/README.md

 * **Heartbeat Graph:** A real-time graph of the ECG signal will be displayed, showing the R-peaks identified by the Pan & Tompkins algorithm.
 * **HRV Values:** Calculated Heart Rate Variability (HRV) values will be displayed.
 These values can be interpreted to assess the state of the autonomic nervous system.

-[cite_start]The algorithm has been validated with data containing significant noise and various heart rates, demonstrating its efficacy.
+The algorithm has been validated with data containing significant noise and various heart rates, demonstrating its efficacy.

 ## 7. Troubleshooting